Oahu

 In 1932, Professor Kanno Jigoro visited Hilo on his way back to Japan from the Los Angeles Olympics.
 During his 1932 Hilo visit, Professor Kanno contacted/reviewed and certificated selected Hilo area ju-jitsu / judo instructors under his Kodokan Judo organization.
 At that time, I believe, that many jujitsu/judo practitioners such as Kichimatsu Tanaka et al. were formally inducted into Kodokan Judo.
 In the 1980's, a daughter of Kichimatsu Tanaka introduced herself to Dr. Masuhara and expressed appreciation for the articles he wrote which described the contributions of her father.
 At that time, she lived in Hilo.

-Contributed by Dr. Masuhara, the Principal of Hilo High School and also a Judo Instructor
+Contributed by the late Dr. Masuhara, former Principal of Hilo High School and also a Judo Instructor